popsim-consortium/stdpopsim/docs/tutorial.rst

 We will do further analysis in the next section, but you might first wish to convince yourself that this output makes sense to you.
-You might also wish to check that the total sum of sites is the sum of the AFS entries:
+You might also wish to check that the total number of mutations is the sum of the AFS entries:

 .. code-block:: python

-   sum(sfs0), sum(sfs1), ts.num_sites
+   sum(sfs0), sum(sfs1), ts.num_mutations
-   # (8917.0, 8917.0, 8917)
+   # (9050.0, 9050.0, 9050)

 3. Plotting the AFS